MacBook Pro affichant un éditeur de code

 And then in the second part

-server_name testblog.local; indicates the desired url.
+server_name testblog.local; indicates the desired URL.

-ssl_certificate /etc/nginx/certs/testblog.local.crt; pathname to the certificate
+ssl_certificate /etc/nginx/certs/testblog.local.crt; path to the certificate

-; pathname to the key
+ssl_certificate_key /etc/nginx/certs/testblog.local.key; path to the key

 Configuration of the docker-compose file